lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. Put safeguards into the software to at least try to prevent using the same one-time-pad more than once.

+3. Known issues and areas:
+- memory issues: use memory safe languages
+- fonts: restrict and regulate character-set use
+- communications and fishing: don't use insecure systems such as email, SMS texts, http, ftp, etc.
+-

 ## Unique Ballots: